-- 1. Each Participating Member Association shall be responsible for and bear the costs of the following: - a) board and lodging during the World Cup (in excess of the amounts paid by FIFA or the LOC); - b) any costs associated with additional members of the association's delegation (in excess of the official delegation as defined in these Regulations); - c) any costs for any additional equipment in excess of the equipment provided by FIFA or the LOC. - 2.
-The Organising Association shall, in accordance with the HA, organise and bear the costs of all domestic travel (ground, rail or air) for each Delegation Member of each Participating Member Association, including their equipment and all related expenses.
-At a minimum, the LOC shall provide one team bus, one minivan and one luggage vehicle per team in each venue. - 3.
-FIFA shall bear the costs of the following: - a) international air travel (economy class) for each Delegation Member of each Participating Member Association from the capital city of the respective Participating Member Association (or, in exceptional cases, upon approval by FIFA, from another city determined by FIFA) to the capital city of the host country or, if deemed necessary by FIFA, to the international airport nearest to the venue where the team is scheduled to play its first match or any other venue designated by the FIFA Organising Committee, with an airline specified by FIFA.
+1. Each Participating Member Association shall be responsible for and bear the costs of the following:

+a) board and lodging during the World Cup (in excess of the amounts paid by FIFA or the LOC);

+b) any costs associated with additional members of the association's delegation (in excess of the official delegation as defined in these Regulations);

+c) any additional equipment in excess of the equipment provided by FIFA or the LOC.

+2. The Organising Association shall, in accordance with the HA, organise and bear the costs of all domestic travel (ground, rail or air) for each Delegation Member of each Participating Member Association, including their equipment and all related expenses.
+At a minimum, the LOC shall provide one team bus, one minivan and one luggage vehicle per team in each venue.

+3. FIFA shall bear the costs of the following:

+a) international air travel (economy class) for 29 Delegation Members per Participating Member Association from the capital city of the respective Participating Member Association (or, in exceptional cases, from another city as decided by FIFA) to the capital city of the host country or, if deemed necessary by FIFA, to the international airport nearest to the venue where the team is scheduled to play its first match or any other venue designated by the Organising Committee, with an airline specified by FIFA.
 Depending on the contracts negotiated between FIFA and the airline(s), FIFA will decide on the weight of excess baggage for which FIFA will bear the costs, and will inform the Participating Member Associations accordingly.
 In the case of transit stops during travel to and/or from the host country, FIFA will, subject to prior approval, bear the costs for the bus transfer from the airport to the hotel and back, as well as accommodation and meals for the Delegation Members.
 All additional costs and expenses shall be borne by the Participating Member Association concerned;

-- b) board and lodging for each Delegation Member of each Participating Member Association.
+b) board and lodging for 29 Delegation Members from each Participating Member Association.
 In principle, FIFA will provide bedrooms for the players and team officials, one room for equipment storage, one medical treatment room and one meeting room/dining room for each team.
 These rooms shall be available for the number of nights prior to the opening match as specified in the Technical Rules for the Final Competition, until one night (two nights, if an earlier departure is not possible) after the last match of the Participating Member Association concerned.
-The FIFA Organising Committee may make exceptions in the event of unforeseen circumstances resulting from transport difficulties; - c) laundry service of the officials and players of each Participating Member Association for the match kits and one set of training kit per day for the number of days prior to the opening match as specified in the Technical Rules for the Final Competition until the day of the last match of the Participating Member Association concerned in the final competition. - 4.
-Any expenses other than those stipulated in these Regulations and explicitly outlined to be borne by FIFA or the Organising Association shall be borne by the relevant Participating Member Association.
+The FIFA Organising Committee may make exceptions in the event of unforeseen circumstances resulting from transport difficulties;

+c) laundry service of the officials and players of each Participating Member Association for the match kits and one set of training kit per day for the number of days prior to the opening match as specified in the Technical Rules for the Final Competition until the day of the last match of the Participating Member Association concerned in the final competition.

+4. Any expenses other than those stipulated in these Regulations and explicitly outlined to be borne by FIFA or the Organising Association shall be borne by the relevant Participating Member Association.

-Number of teams
+21 Number of teams

 The FIFA Executive Committee determines the maximum number of teams to take part in the final competition.
-The number of teams taking part in the 2013 final competition has been fixed at 24, to be apportioned among the confederations as follows:
+The number of teams taking part in the 2014 final competition has been fixed at 16, to be apportioned among the confederations as follows:

-AFC 4 teams
+AFC 3 teams

-CAF 4 teams
+CAF 2 teams

-CONCACAF 4 teams
+CONCACAF 3 teams

-CONMEBOL 4 teams
+CONMEBOL 2 teams

 OFC 1 team

-UEFA 6 teams
+UEFA 4 teams

-Host Turkey
+Host Canada